gravtrade/gravtrade.github.io/_posts/2017-01-26-how-to-daytrading-successfully.md

 tags:
   - trading
   - strategy
-title: 'How To Trade For Living - Make Millions With Easy Step'
+title: 'How To Trade For Living - What You Need To Know'
 ---
-# Successfull Trader
+# What is FOREX?

+FOREX is a short term of Foreign Currency Exchange.
+It represent a currency value of each country bank note.

 ## Follow these rule below;